mathesar-foundation/mathesar/docs/docs/installation-dc/quickstart.md

 ## Requirements
 - You'll need a machine to install Mathesar on.
 You should have root access to the machine.
 - You'll need to install or upgrade Docker and `docker compose` on your computer.
-Mathesar has been tested with Docker v23 and Docker Compose v2.10 (although v2.0 or higher should work).
+Mathesar has been tested with Docker v23 and Docker Compose v2.10.
     - [Docker installation documentation](https://docs.docker.com/desktop/)
     - [`docker-compose` installation documentation](https://docs.docker.com/compose/install/)